Lomana LuaLua: 2006 Africa Cup of Nations

 LuaLua received a four-match suspension for the sending-off and missed several 2006 World Cup qualifying round matches during the summer of June 2004.
-He was selected for the World Cup qualifier against South Africa in September, but missed the match due to injury, and was dropped for the next qualifier against Ghana in October.
+He was selected for the World Cup qualifier against South Africa in September, but missed the match due to injury, and was then dropped for the next qualifier against Ghana in October.
 He missed the 1–1 draw with Ghana in March 2005 after a dispute with the DR Congo football association but committed himself to the match against Uganda in June.
 He scored in a friendly against Guinea played in Paris in August, a match used as preparation for the World Cup qualifying matches the following month.
 LuaLua played for DR Congo in the 2–1 win over Cape Verde in September but contracted malaria and missed the final World Cup qualifier against South Africa in October.

 LuaLua was recalled to the DR Congo squad for a friendly against Tunisia played near Paris in November 2005, as part of the countries' preparation for the 2006 African Nations Cup held in Egypt in January and February 2006.
 He was unable to play, however, after he was one of several players refused a visa by French immigration authorities.
 He was named as the captain of DR Congo for the tournament in place of Shabani Nonda who was injured for a second successive Nations Cup.
 He then delayed his departure to be available to his club Portsmouth for a crucial league match, missing a friendly with Senegal.
 Despite a pay dispute leading to the DR Congo players threatening to boycott the match, which was only resolved shortly before the kickoff, he returned to the side for DR Congo's opening match of the tournament against Togo, assisting in one goal and scoring the other in a 2–0 win.
 He appeared against Angola and Cameroon as DR Congo qualified for the quarter-finals stage of the tournament, only to be beaten by the hosts Egypt.
 LuaLua's 18-month-old son died while he was playing in the tournament.